Hire purchase vs leasing: what’s the difference?

 Hire purchase tends to be more accessible if your credit history is not strong.
 With HP, the car itself acts as security for the agreement throughout, which means lenders who specialise in this area, including AutoMoney Trust, can consider applications from people with poor credit.
 If leasing has not been an option for you because of your credit history, hire purchase is worth looking at instead, especially since you end up owning the car rather than handing it back.

 AutoMoney Trust offers hire purchase finance from £4,000 to £25,000 over 36 to 84 months with no deposit required, and no guarantor needed.
-The initial check is a soft search that will not affect your credit file.
+We carry out a soft credit search during the initial check, so your credit file isn't affected.
 For more on how this works, see our guide on applying for car finance with poor credit.

 At the end of a lease, you return the car to the leasing company.
 It will be inspected against the agreed condition, normal wear and tear is expected, but damage beyond this, or exceeding the agreed mileage, will usually result in additional charges.
 There is no option to buy the car at this point, and you will need a new arrangement if you want another vehicle.